Charles Hallaran: Biography

 Born in Ceylon, Hallaran was the grandson of Thomas Hallaran, an Archdeacon of Ardfert, and the son of Ireland international halfback William Hallaran, later a surgeon in the Royal Army Medical Corps.

 Hallaran, a second row forward, gained 15 Ireland caps between 1921 and 1926.
 He also played at various times for the Barbarians, Edinburgh Wanderers, Lansdowne, Surrey, Royal Navy and United Services.
 A capable boxer, Hallaran was officers' heavyweight champion of both the Grand Fleet and Royal Navy.

 In World War I Hallaran served as a sub lieutenant on HMS Zinnia and lieutenant on HMS Resolution.

-Hallaran had attained the rank of commander by World War II and was serving on HMS Springbank in 1941 when he drowned rescuing a stoker who had fallen overboard.
+Hallaran had attained the rank of commander on the retired list by World War II and was serving on HMS Springbank in 1941 when he drowned rescuing a stoker who had fallen overboard.
 After guiding the sailor to safety, Hallaran was taken by a wave and suffered a fractured skull, having been crushed between two vessels.
 He was posthumously awarded the Albert Medal for gallantry.